iccaving/icccsite/content/trip/yorkshire/yorkshire-2018-04-27 .md

 ####Diss

 ### Cow Pot: {{DATE=2018-04-28; CAVE=Cow Pot;}}

+Alex had impressed me last time with an excellent round trip round Montagu West and Wilf Taylor’s passage in the Western extremes of Easegill.
+I had been particularly enamoured with the narrow, dark, sculpted rock in the later part of Wilf’s and was keen to return to take some photos.

+Enabled by accomodation at Bull Pot Farm, we got going quickly My group; Mr Jack, Arun, and myself.
+I had chosen Cow as the entrance du jour.
+Partly because I had not been in a while and partly because it is one of the few rigging challenges in Easegill.
+Arun would be our rigger and he needed something to keep him entertained.

+We dropped down the entrance shaft and encountered the only constriction of the trip.
+Arun slipped through to find the way on.
+I followed.
+Finally Mr Jack came through.
+Or didn’t.
+From below I could see his flailing legs and nothing more.
+It turns out that he is the exact size of the Cow squeeze.
+It didn’t help that he had left his tackle sack clipped to his harness and was was wedged not only by his body but by the bag somewhere near his head I assume.

+I encouraged him to reascend, remove some gear, and try again.
+I said ‘It will be fine’ several times and I’m sure that this was incredibly reassuring.
+Despite some difficulty finding footholds (my shoulder and face were eventually drafted) he was soon up and then down again, this time dropping down onto the small ledge.
+A further slightly tight climb and we dived into the crawl beyond.

+Gosh, Jack is quick, I thought as I scrambled along but the thought was lost as we found Arun once again.
+We meandered over to the start of the traverse and he began the rig.
+Very competent and none too slow for a new rigger as well, Arun is a pleasure to cave behind.
+Apart from the odd false butterfly we were incident free as we spidered across the wide pitch head.
+As Arun was approaching the end of the traverse he called back for the second bag.

+“Jack, can you pass the bag forward”

+“Haven’t you got it”

+“No?”

+With that he set off back to the bottom of the tight climb where the bag had been left.

+He returned and we sent Arun down he big pitch.
+A fine pitch it is too, trepanning the vast fall chamber.
+It does seem a missed opportunity that there’s no tyrolean to pull yourself into the passage towards Lanc, instead you have to descend all the way to the bottom and reclimb the fixed ropes.
+Next time we’ll bring some steel wire and install it ourselves.

+Once we had climbed said fixed ropes we discarded our SRT gear.
+Astute readers may be able to spot a slight flaw with this plan.
+I led on through the big passage and into the pretty crawls of Montagu West.
+We went quickly, stopping occasionally to admire the stals and straws.

+Our round trip included a stop to inspect the horrific digs near the Saturday Afternoon Series where we each inserted ourselves in a different muddy crawl.
+Mine died first, thankfully.
+Mr Jack’s next.
+Finally we had to recall Arun as he had drawn the short straw and picked the one dig that went further than a few body lengths.
+We had a wander up and down Waterfall passage.
+Up stream quickly reaches the Bull Pot of the Witches sump and downstream we made it basically all the way back to the main stream.
+We were stopped by an intimidating looking climb (possibly a pitch).
+It’s a lovely bit of streamway though.
+Well worth stomping down.

+In Wilf Taylor’s passage we paused a couple of times to take photos I had thought about since last time.
+We dropped down into the main stream at the end finding 4 unhappy frogs in a line on the wall near the sump.
+As I photographed them, one found the energy to dive into the sump.

+We continued upstream and clambered up the boulders under Fall Pot.
+At some point we had an epiphany.
+We had left our SRT gear at the top of th fixed ropes.
+Our round trip had brought us to the bottom of those fixed ropes.
+Luckily two solutions were apparent.
+One: Arun, being competent, had with him a spare jammer and slings.
+Two: we heard the voices of Diss, Alex, and Georgia far above us.

+Arun climbed and Alex retrieved our SRT gear, meeting in the middle.
+I suggested heading out but Arun was keen for more caving so we agreed to combine groups with Diss and Alex and make a quick trip into the Graveyard, another of the locations I had visited with Alex.
+Alex and Jack headed off first, agreeing to rig the small pitch.
+This they failed to do, instead looking at the Collonades.
+It didn't matter as we had forgotten that the pitch is prerigged anyway.

+We made our way down and marvelled at the 30cm high nubs of calcite scattered across the floor.
+I took some photos and we made our way out.
+Jack and Arun shared the derig.
+Jack had some difficulty in the squeeze on the way out but with a choice between the surface and a slow death he elected to struggle upwards towards the light.

+#### Rhys

 ### Bull Pot of the Witches: A New Dave: {{DATE=2018-04-28; CAVE=Bull Pot of the Witches;}}

 I suppose that I ought to write a report for this or else have it forever lost to the annals of time.